samkenxstream/turnkey-triumph-326606_SamKenX-core-docker/windows/README.md

 ## Configuration

-> Once you installed [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install) you'll have to configure _Shared Drives_ so your Linux container can mount ARK Core repository cloned locally on your Windows system.
+> Once you installed [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install) you'll have to configure _File Sharing_ so your Linux container can mount ARK Core repository cloned locally on your Windows system.
 Make sure your firewall and antivirus are turned off or configured to allow the above operation.
-Follow [Docker Documentation](https://docs.docker.com/docker-for-windows/) - section _Shared Drives_.
+Follow [Docker Documentation](https://docs.docker.com/docker-for-windows/) - section _FILE SHARING_.

 **IMPORTANT!**
 To avoid Windows and Unix format end of lines mess [EOL](https://en.wikipedia.org/wiki/Newline).
 Prior to clonning ARK Core repository, enter the following code in your command prompt or PowerShell: